 The Canon RP has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 450D writes its imaging data to SDHC cards, while the Canon RP uses SDXC cards.
 The Canon RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 450D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 450D and Canon EOS RP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Canon RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.

 The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 450D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 450D better than the Canon RP or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.